JimFawcett/NewSite/README.md

 The original site grew to document languages: Rust, C++, C#, Python, and Static web technologies, with code and discussions.

-The original site grew to be complex to use and maintain.
+The original site became complex to use and maintain.
 NewSite is intended to make usability and maintenance improvements.

 <img src="pictures/HomePic.png">